Healthcare Preparedness Planning

 During the early phases of a mass casualty incident, particularly an event due to a terrorist attack using a chemical agent, healthcare systems will likely be overwhelmed.
 It is likely that critical emergency pharmaceuticals and other vital medical supplies may be compromised or locally limited.
 Two standardized pharmaceutical caches (MEDDRUN and CHEMPACK) are available to support healthcare agencies to bridge the gap between the local, regional, and state resources.

 During a mass casualty incident, the potential for an event to impact multiple states and cross state boundaries is significant.
 Therefore, strong coordination and cooperation among jurisdictions is crucial.
-The Great Lakes Healthcare Partnership (GLHP) is a consortium of jurisdictions located within FEMA Region V. Current efforts of the GLHP include developing operational plans for interstate communications and alerting, managing burn surge, pediatric surge, and an interstate medical equipment resource typing and inventory initiative.
+The Great Lakes Healthcare Partnership (GLHP) is a consortium of jurisdictions located within FEMA Region V. Current efforts of the GLHP include developing operational plans for interstate communications, alerting and managing of infectious disease, burn surge and pediatric surge, an interstate medical equipment resource typing and inventory initiative.
 The GLHP strives to provide assistance in the first 24-72 hours of a significant incident when other resources are being activated through conventional channels.